Namakkal: History

 Namakkal is a part of Kongu Nadu which was hotly contested and coveted by both the ancient Pallavas and the Pandyas.
 Namakkal was in the hands of Atiakula King called Gunasila who had an alliance with Pallava King through marriage.
 Later the taluk was overrun by the Cholas in the Mandalam.
 After the struggle between the Cheras, Cholas and Pandiyan, the Hoysalas rose to power and had control till the 14th century followed by the Vijayanagara Kings until 1565 AD.
 Then the Telugu Madurai Nayaks came to power in 1623 AD.
 Two of the polygons of Thirumalai Nayak, namely, Ramachandra Nayaka and Gatti Mudaliars, ruled the Salem area.
 The Namakkal Fort is reported to have been built by Ramachandra Nayakas.
 After about 1625 AD, the area successively came successively under the rule of Muslim Sultans of Bijapur and Golkonda, Mysore kings and then the Marathas.

 Hyder Ali came to power in about the year 1750 AD.
 During this period, it was a history of power struggle between Hyder Ali and later Tippu, with the British.
 Namakkal was held by Killdhar (Caption) of Hyder Ali until it was captured by British in 1768.
 For a brief period during late 18th and early 19th century Namakkal was under Tiruchirappalli district of British Rule.
 Later, Namakkal was transferred back to Salem District.
 Then at 01-01-1997 finally announced as a separate district from Salem District.

-Two cave temples at Namakkal were called as Adiyendra Visnugrha (Ranganatha swamy Temple) and Adiyanavaya Visnugrha (Narasimha swamy Temple).
-These Rock cut shrines were built by King Gunaseela of Adhiyaman clan descendant.
-Because of his marriage relations with the Pallavas, the temples were built of Pallava Architectural style during the 7th century.
-Generally, Namakkal is considered a Vaishnava kshetram, and there is no Shiva temple in the town until a few years ago.

 Mahatma Gandhi held a public meeting in 1933 in Namakkal under the slope of the Namakkal rock.